jameshfisher/jameshfisher.com/_posts/2016-11-21-stream-cipher-intuition.md

+---
+title: "How does a stream cipher work?"
+---

 * A stream cipher works roughly like a one-time pad.

 * Just as in one-time pad, it can be broken if (A) you have insight into what the pad looks like, or if (B) the pad is used multiple times.